vele616/monorepo/packages/company/website/content/blog/how-to-clone-object-in-javascript.md

   console.log(clonedObject);
 ```

-As you can see from the example, Symbol isn't a valid JSON data type; alien property is ignored in JSON.stringify() and missing in the clonedObject.
+As you can see from the example, 'Symbol' isn't a valid JSON data type; 'alien' property is ignored in the JSON.stringify() and is missing in the clonedObject.

 <subtitle>Helpful links</subtitle>